vesteinn/SmileyCoinAPIBot/README.md

 # SmileyCoin blockchain scraper and API

 This is a simple python / django application that utilises the smileycoin-cli interface to populate a relational database with the block chain information.
+A simple Twitter client is also built in.

 The database can be queried using the django ORM or a web based API.

 You probably need to set the directory of `smileycoin-cli` in the settings file, as with the database described below, to `SMILECOIN_CLI_LOCATION`.
 It defaults to `/usr/local/bin/`.

-A simple Twitter client is also built in.

 ![Smiley Coin API](https://github.com/vesteinn/SmileyCoinPythonAPIBot/blob/master/api.png)

 The project is a final project in the course Crypotcurrencies STÆ532M2019H.
-Work done by ves4 and ava7.
+Work is done by ves4 and ava7.

 ## Why?